Pacific White-Sided Dolphin

 All Pacific white-sided dolphins are protected under the MMPA.

 Before the United Nations issued a moratorium that banned large-scale drift nets in 1933, Japanese fisheries often captured Pacific white-sided dolphins.
 The MMPA was later enacted in 1972 to protect all marine mammals, severely reducing the amount of “taken” animals.
 This species is now no longer commercially hunted in the United States, though some Pacific white-sided dolphins are still harvested for food in Japan's coastal fisheries.

 In 1999, the United States signed on as a Party to the Agreement on the International Dolphin Conservation Program (AIDCP).
 In addition to other requirements, the AIDCP’s main objective is to reduce incidental dolphin mortalities in the tuna purse-seine fishery.

-The International Dolphin Conservation Program Act amended the MMPA to make AIDCP objectives and requirements legally effective in the United States.
+The International Dolphin Conservation Program Act (PDF, 19 pages) amended the MMPA to make AIDCP objectives and requirements legally effective in the United States.

 NOAA Fisheries conducts research on the biology, behavior, and ecology of the Pacific white-sided dolphin.
 The results of this research are used to inform management decisions and conservation efforts for this species and other marine life.